Star Trek: Attack Wing: Alliance: Dominion War - Campaign Part II

+Alliance: Dominion War - Campaign Part III

+Expansions

 Expansion packs include cards, a movement dial, tokens and are sold individually in transparent plastic packaging.

-Ship packs
+Ship Packs

-Card packs
+Card Packs

 Expansion card packs include cards and tokens and are sold individually in transparent plastic packaging with a cardboard backing.

-Faction packs
+Faction Packs

 Faction Packs resemble the well-known Starter Set in packaging but focus on one Faction within Star Trek: Attack Wing.

-Organized play events
+Organized Play Events

-The Dominion War storyline
+Dominion War Storyline

 Retailers will host game tournaments for players who will compete for dominance of the Alpha Quadrant in a series of Dominion War Storyline OP Events.
 Each month, players will collect participation prizes and vie for a unique ship.

 The player who has the best overall record will be crowned Fleet Admiral and awarded a "Special Grand Prize" Deep Space 9 model at the conclusion of the six monthly events.